My laptop mouse touchpad is not working

 Check CMOS (BIOS) setup

 Make sure the touchpad has not been disabled in the CMOS (BIOS) setup.
-In the setup check the hardware device settings and see if the touchpad is enabled or disabled.
-If disabled, re-enable it, restart the laptop, and test the touchpad.
+Once you have entered BIOS or CMOS setup, check the hardware device settings and if the touchpad is disabled, re-enable it and restart the laptop to test the touchpad.

-Lastly, if the touchpad still is not working correctly or at all, you may need to take it to a computer repair shop and have it fixed.
-It could require a replacement of the touchpad itself or another component in the laptop.
-If the touchpad cannot get repaired, you can keep an external mouse connected to the laptop as a workaround.
+Finally, if the touchpad still is not working correctly or at all, it may be defective.
+Contact the computer manufacturer for further suggestions or take the laptop to a computer repair shop.
+It could require replacement of the touchpad itself or another hardware component.
+If the touchpad cannot be fixed, you could connect and use an external mouse as a workaround.